 You can find lost super, check your active accounts and

-Put your pay away
+Put your pay away and plan for new

 If your pay is just going into your ordinary transaction